PrairieLearn/PrairieLearn/rfcs/0000-shareable-courses.md

 As with normal courses, access to shareable courses should be carefully controlled.
 It should also be consistent: if I'm staff for a course instance, I should be able to access shareable courses that are referenced by my courses' assignments.
 It's not clear how this access should be requested, granted, or managed.

-These permissions should likely not live in a shareable courses's repo - they're liekly going to be specific to the instance of PrairieLearn a course is running on.
+These permissions should likely not live in a shareable courses's repo - they're likely going to be specific to the instance of PrairieLearn a course is running on.

 Perhaps permissions should exist at the course level - a PrairieLearn admin can grant course X the ability to use and view shareable course Y. That permission would be transitive: if I'm course staff for course X, and course X has the ability to use shareable course Y, then I should be able to view and use anything in shareable course Y.